-Developer shall design all Elements of the drainage facilities in accordance with the applicable design criteria, the latest edition of the TxDOT Hydraulic Design Manual and Good Industry Practice.
+Developer shall design all Elements of the drainage facilities in accordance with the applicable design criteria, the TxDOT Hydraulic Design Manual and Good Industry Practice.

 Drainage design shall include reconfiguration of the existing drainage features and design of new drainage features within the Project Limits.
 The Developer is responsible for the final design of all drainage facilities in accordance with this Section 12.